marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part2.markdown

 related to TCP checksum and Ethernet FCS are still relevant and for these to date unfortunately I don't have an explanation .
 The optical transceiver does not add any layer with additional checksumming, therefore data corruption on the wire would still pose a serious problem.
-After some further testing, I realised also FCoE copper cables seemed to work just fine.
-In this case, the active transceiver encapsulates outgoing Ethernet frames into Fiber Channel frames, which include additional consistency checks, hence data corruption on the wire would most likely be correctly detected.